djordjemila/djordjemila.github.io/_sections/about-me.md

 The English spelling of my name is Djordje Miladinovic.
 In Serbian, it would be Đorđe Miladinović in [Latin](https://en.wikipedia.org/wiki/Gaj%27s_Latin_alphabet) and Ђорђе Миладиновић in [Cyrillic alphabet](https://en.wikipedia.org/wiki/Serbian_Cyrillic_alphabet).
-If you can pronounce [Django](https://www.imdb.com/title/tt1853728/) or [Djokovic](https://novakdjokovic.com/en/), then you can also pronounce Djordje.
 <br><br>